-The following table summarizes the independence status of each director and, where applicable, the reasons for the Board's determination that a particular individual is not independent.
+The following table summarizes the independence status of each director nominee and, where applicable, the reasons for the Board's determination that a particular individual is not independent.

 Director Independent Not independent Reason for non-independent status

-Matthias F. Bichsel \checkmark
+Matthias F. Bichsel ~

 Loraine M. Charlton ~

-Robert Hanf ~
+Robert J. Hanf ~

+Kelly Koss-Brix [] ~ As an immediate family member of the Chair & Chief Executive Officer, has a material relationship with CU.

 Robert J. Normand ~

 Alexander J. Pourbaix ~

 Hector A. Rangel ~

 Laura A. Reed ~

+Robert J. Routs [] ~

-Nancy C. Southern ~ As Chair & Chief Executive Officer, has a material relationship with CU.
+Nancy C. Southern ✓ As Chair & Chief Executive Officer, has a material relationship with CU.

-Linda A. Southern-Heathcott ~ As an immediate family member of the Chair & Chief Executive Officer, has a material relationship with CU.
+Linda A. Southern-Heathcott ✓ As an immediate family member of the Chair & Chief Executive Officer, has a material relationship with CU.

-Roger J. Urwin ✓
+Roger J. Urwin ~

-Charles W. Wilson [] \checkmark

-Wayne G. Wouters V
+Wayne G. Wouters ~